Xuechunzi Bai

 JCCP, 2018 [pdf]

-The hidden architecture of stereotype
+The hidden architecture of stereotypes

 Qiawen Liu, Gary Lupyan, Xuechunzi Bai